SYS-NG/Momenta-AVS/README.md

 The service enables users to submit audio files for analysis, which are then processed through specialized machine learning models to determine authenticity.
 The results are recorded on-chain, creating an immutable record of the analysis that can be referenced by applications, platforms, or legal entities requiring trusted verification.

+### 💼 Submodules

+All submodules/source code for EigenGames2025 can be accessed in this repository: [EigenGames2025\_Momenta-AVS](https://github.com/SYS-NG/EigenGames2025_Momenta-AVS).

+- **Audio-Checker-Docker**: The audio-check-docker source code is available here: [Audio-Checker-Docker](https://github.com/SYS-NG/Audio-Checker-Docker).
+- **Momenta-Inference-Docker**: The Momenta-inference-docker source code is available here: [Momenta-Inference-Docker](https://github.com/SYS-NG/Momenta-Inference-Docker).
+- **Audio-Upload-UI-Docker**: The UI implementation as a docker container is available here: [Audio-Upload-UI-Docker](https://github.com/SYS-NG/Audio-Upload-UI-Docker).

 ## 🏗️ Technical Architecture

 Momenta AVS consists of two primary components: